spacelift-io/user-documentation/docs/product/fedramp.md

 ## Infrastructure and Hosting

-Our FedRAMP environment is built on a robust, compliant infrastructure designed for government workloads:
+Our FedRAMP environment is built on a robust, compliant infrastructure designed for government workloads.

 ### Hosting Details